Welcome to JohnnyDeppReads! MORTDECAI opened this weekend and Johnny's in Japan with Amber! Pics coming in now.

 We've had news that Johnny's project with JP Donleavy, THE GINGER MAN is finally moving forward.
-And we've also heard that "Pintel" will be returning for POTC5!
-I can't help but wonder who will be next?
-MARTY!
-Marty's back too! arrrrrrrrrrr
+And we've also heard that "Pintel" and "Marty will be returning for POTC5!
+Avast!!

 Register now on JDR!
 Registered members can see all new posts quickly and all areas of our community are open for all to see, you can also comment or share Depp news here on JDR!!
 Join our community!
 If you're already a member please log in to your account to access all of our features.